w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 the amounts paid to child bounty awardees and the total value of the bounty.

-Curators are selected through OpenGov referendum after the bounty proposal passes; and they need to pay an upfront deposit to take the position.
-The deposit is calculated by multiplying the curator fee by
+Curators are selected through OpenGov referendum after the bounty proposal passes; and they need to pay an upfront [deposit](../general/chain-state-values.md#bounty-curator-deposit) to take the position.
-{{ polkadot: <RPC network="polkadot" path="consts.bounties.curatorDepositMultiplier" defaultValue={500000} filter="permillToPercent"/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.bounties.curatorDepositMultiplier" defaultValue={500000} filter="permillToPercent"/> :kusama }}%,
-and it can range between a minimum of
-{{ polkadot: <RPC network="polkadot" path="consts.bounties.curatorDepositMin" defaultValue={100000000000} filter="humanReadable"/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.bounties.curatorDepositMin" defaultValue={3333333330} filter="humanReadable"/> :kusama }}
-and a maximum of
-{{ polkadot: <RPC network="polkadot" path="consts.bounties.curatorDepositMax" defaultValue={2000000000000} filter="humanReadable"/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.bounties.curatorDepositMax" defaultValue={166666666500} filter="humanReadable"/> :kusama }}.
 This deposit can be used to punish curators if they act maliciously.
 However, if they are successful in managing the bounty to completion, they will receive their deposit back, and part of the bounty funding as a payment for their efforts.

 Curators are expected to have a decent track record in addressing the issues the bounty wants to solve.
 They should be very knowledgeable on the topics covered by the bounty and have proven project